crashndash/level-crash/README.md

 To run the backend tests, run `make test`.

-To run the front-end tests, run `make test-front`
+To run the frontend tests, run `make test-front`

 ### Contribute
 To contribute, check out the repository.

+Please make sure all tests are passing (see above).
+This project has 100% test coverage on both frontend and backend, so when adding features, please also add tests.